The Pit and the Pendulum

-"The Pit and the Pendulum" is a short story by American writer Edgar Allan Poe and first published in 1842 in the literary annual The Gift: A Christmas and New Year's Present for 1843.
-The story is about the torments endured by a prisoner of the Spanish Inquisition, though Poe skews historical facts.
+"The Pit and the Pendulum" is a short story by American writer Edgar Allan Poe and a work of horror fiction.
+It was first published in 1842 in the literary annual The Gift: A Christmas and New Year's Present for 1843.
+The story is about the torments endured by a prisoner of the Spanish Inquisition, and is set very loosely during the Peninsular War between Spain and Napoleonic France (1808–1814), although it invokes the feared Inquisition of earlier centuries.
 The narrator of the story describes his experience of being tortured.
-The story is especially effective at inspiring fear in the reader because of its heavy focus on the senses, such as sound, emphasizing its reality, unlike many of Poe's stories which are aided by the supernatural.
-The traditional elements established in popular horror tales at the time are followed, but critical reception has been mixed.
+The story inspires fear in the reader via its heavy focus on the senses, such as sound, emphasizing the inescapable reality of the coming doom.
+In this it is unlike Poe's stories which invoke the supernatural.
 The tale has been adapted to film several times.